Evergreen Curling offers these curling opportunities:

 Evergreen CC will provide the needed curling equipment.
 Upon arrival you will be fitted rubber grippers that fit over your shoes.
 The event will begin with a short video and safety talk, then move out onto the ice.

 Course provides in-depth instruction in the basics, including delivery, sweeping, gameplay and strategy.
 Brooms and grippers are provided.
-Some sessions include a league.
+Some sessions include coached league games.

 Register as an individual or a team.
 Membership is required before registering for leagues.
 Non-member drop-in available on Fridays.